Public holiday: United States

-Criticism

-Some commentators in the United Kingdom have called for the abolishment of public holidays.
-In The Independent, associate editor Sean O'Grady argued that bank holidays no longer suit the lives of British families.
-As employers can count public holidays against He argues that people should themselves have the option to decide when to take their holiday allocation.
-He argues that the dispersion of holidays would ease congestion on road and train networks and reduce travel prices.
+Controversial holidays

+Columbus Day

 Some public holidays are controversial.
 For example, in the United States a federal holiday commemorates explorer Christopher Columbus, who is said to have discovered the Americas by Europeans.
 This has led to protests at Columbus Day parades and calls for the public holiday to be changed.
 Some states have adopted the day as Indigenous People's Day rather than Columbus Day.

+Australia Day

+Similarly, Australia Day commemorates the day when the First Fleet first arrived in the country on 26 January 1788 at Sydney Cove.
+This has also led to protests, with some Australians seeing the date as a symbol of the beginning of European oppression towards the indigenous population.
+The holiday has since garnered the nickname 'Invasion Day'.
+Although the national date has not been changed, many Australia Day staples, such as citizenship ceremonies and Triple J's Hottest 100, have nonetheless been moved to alternative dates.